iredmail/docs/en_US/iredmail-easy/9-iredmail-easy.unsubscribe.md

-# How to cancel your subscription
+# iRedMail Easy: How to cancel your subscription

 To cancel your iRedMail Easy subscription: